“Pray for me, that the message may be given to me when I open my mouth to make known with boldness the mystery of the Gospel” (Ephesians 6:19).

 So much depends on our spiritual leaders functioning well, staying close to the Lord, thinking clearly, and maintaining good health.

 Here are ten requests we should be asking of the Father for our pastors….

 One.
 A strong sense of God’s calling on the pastor’s life.

 “It is the Lord Christ whom ye serve.”
 (Colossians 3:24)

-He is not his own, nor is he “ours.”
+The pastor is not his own, nor is he “ours.”
 He has been bought with a price.
 So, we pray that He may always have a clear sense of where his allegiance begins and ends.
-This will produce a far greater intensity in his faith and drive to his work ethic than anything the deacons or finance committee can impose.
+This will produce a far greater intensity in his faith and dynamic to his work ethic than anything the deacons or finance committee can impose.